-How to Build a Document Scanning Desktop App with Quasar and Electron
+How to Integrate Document Scanning into a Quasar Electron Desktop App

 Quasar is a Vue.js-based framework, which allows web developers to quickly create responsive websites/apps.
 It can use Electron to build multi-platform desktop apps.